-1.2.
-Activities and key dates for the course
+1.4.
+Activities and key dates

 Activities and key dates will be explained in class and posted on the web page of the subject when the academic term starts.
 The dates of the final exams can be consulted on the web pages of the Faculty